 THE OSBORNE BROTHERS

-- Bobby is six years older than Sonny.
+- Bobby was six years older than Sonny.

 - Sonny’s given name is Roland.